mgchitdev/mgchitdev/README.md

 - 👋 Hi, I’m @mgchitdev
-- 🌱 I’m currently learning Solidity and Blockchain.
+- 🌱 I’m currently learning Solidity and Blockchain and more.